slotThe/slotThe.github.io/posts/bqn-json.md

 ```

 Using the "blueprint" `"[0[0[0]0][00]]"`,
-the main job of the parser will be to turn the flat representation of `nr` back into a nested list
+the main job of the parser will be to turn the flat representation of `nr` back into a nested list.

 ## Parsing